QuickBooks HelpQuickBooksHelpIntuit

 Yes.
 Mailchimp’s headquarters are in the United States and our servers are also located in the United States.
 This means data we process may be transferred to, stored, or processed in the United States.
 In addition, we leverage third-party vendors who process personal data on our behalf, to provide services to Mailchimp, and their servers may be located outside of Europe.

-You can view the full list of sub-processors we use to process our members’ data, along with details of their location.
+You can view the full list of sub-processors we use to process our customers’ data, along with details of their location.
 We take steps to ensure that our vendors offer appropriate safeguards to protect personal data they process on our behalf, and contractually obligate them to process such data in compliance with applicable data protection laws.

 What measures has Mailchimp implemented to protect European customer data processed outside of Europe?